What is Independent SAGE?

 What about Independent SAGE’s other activities?

-A group of volunteers has been helping Independent SAGE with its public events and media activities.
+A small support team has been helping Independent SAGE with its public events and media activities.
 They have been organised by The Citizens.
 Academic members of Indie SAGE have provided a small grant to support this work.

 What has it done so far?

-Since the first meeting on May 4, Independent SAGE has produced six reports, hosted multiple public engagement events and answered questions relating to the science, from the public, journalists and broadcasters across a whole range of topics.
+Since the first meeting on May 4, Independent SAGE has produced more than 30 reports, hosted multiple public engagement events and answered questions relating to the science, from the public, journalists and broadcasters across a whole range of topics.

 How does Independent SAGE engage with the public?